Skjern Håndbold

 Skjern Handball (Skjern Håndbold) is a handball club from Skjern, Denmark.
 Currently, Skjern Handball competes in the Danish Handball League, which they have won twice, in 1999 and in 2018.
 They have also achieved international success, by winning the EHF Challenge Cup twice, in 2002 and 2003.
 The home arena of Skjern Håndbold is Skjern Bank Arena.
 This handball club has developed several professional handball players such as Kasper Søndergaard, Jesper Jensen, and Claus Møller Jakobsen.

 History

 The club was founded in 1992 as a merger between Skjern Gymnastikforening af 1916 and Skjern KFUM og KFUK's Idrætsforening to promote handball in Western Jutland.
 The club started in the third tier, the 2nd Division.

 In the 1997/1998 season the team was promoted from the 1st Division to the top flight, and the year after in 98/99 they won the Danish Championship.
 This makes Skjern Håndbold the first Danish side to win a title as a newly promoted team.
 The team also won the Danish cup the same season beating Frederiksberg IF in the final.

+Under Henrik Kronborg the club won the Danish Cup again in 2016, and in 2018 the team won their second Danish Championship.

-In the 2024-25 season the team broke their attendance record with 2963 average attendance pr match.
+In the 2024-25 season the team broke their attendance record with 2,963 spectators per match.